tartley/tartley.github.io/posts/the-buried-giant.md

 Arthur's desperate misdeeds be stoked into resumption of the violent war of invasion?
-This is left unresolved by the novel's end, but as reader, we know that the Saxons did ultimately conquer all of England, displacing the Britons culturally and politically, and possibly murdering a good number of them along the way.
+This is left unresolved by the novel's end, but as reader, we know that the Saxons did ultimately conquer all of England, displacing the Britons culturally and politically, and probably murdering a good number of them along the way.

-Personally, I'm minded to think of ancient England here as being the root of modern Western culture, and the mist as an allegory for the bland ignorance of our own culture's atrocities.
+Personally, I'm minded to think of ancient England here as being a root of modern Western culture, and the mist as an allegory for the bland ignorance of our own culture's atrocities.
 The deliberate forgetting, like the mist, clouds all our conciousnesses, making it hard for us to remember who we are.
 Why we're